jamescalver/g_inventory/README.md

 # README

-This is a simple inventory app for tracking gem stones and other jewelry
+This is a simple inventory app for tracking gem stones and other jewelry.
+It will use a postgresql data to store all it's data

 ----